3D-e-Chem/knime-sstea/README.md

-Knime node to calculate subfamily specific two entropy analysis (ss-TEA) score.
+KNIME node to calculate subfamily specific two entropy analysis (ss-TEA) score.

 The ss-TEA can identify specific ligand binding residue positions for any receptor, predicated on high quality sequence information.